Theater Resources Unlimited Announces Writer-Producer Virtual Speed Date

 Session 2: coaching at 3:30, pitching at 5:30 (there will be an hour wait time between coaching and pitching)

-They will have eleven producers lined up, from both the commercial and not-for-profit worlds, all with an interest in new projects; they also may have eleven aspiring producers from our Producer Development program.
+We'll have eleven producers lined up, from both the commercial and not-for-profit worlds, all with an interest in new projects; we also may have eleven aspiring producers from our Producer Development program.
 So you'll be pitching to as many as 22 producers in total!
 Come with a willingness to learn, because the real value is the chance to practice your pitching.
 And you'll be getting invaluable coaching from experts, as well.

 Producers: